-Lerwick Port Authority (LPA) operates a Port Waste Management Plan [PDF Format: 887KB] fully approved by the Maritime and Coastguard Agency (MCA).
+Lerwick Port Authority (LPA) operates a Port Waste Management Plan [PDF, 1MB] fully approved by the Maritime and Coastguard Agency (MCA).
 This ensures that all ship generated waste and cargo residue is controlled at all piers and quays.
 The waste management plan details the location of all waste reception facilities at the Authority’s piers and harbours.
 It also contains a list of the contractors used for waste disposal.

 The plan ensures that LPA complies with the Merchant Shipping and Fishing Vessels (Port Waste Reception Facilities) Regulations 2003 and other relevant legislation and guidelines, including, Marine Guidance Note (MGN) 253 and A Guide to Good Practice – Port Waste Management Planning, issued by the MCA.
 It is intended for use by all vessels, which use those berths operated by the Authority, Shipping Agents and relevant businesses that use the facilities of the port.
 The overall aim of the Plan is to assist in the reduction of the quantity of all types of wastes entering the sea.

-All vessels landing waste at Lerwick Harbour (other than those with approved exemptions from the MCA) must give Ship's Notification [PDF Format: 57kb] of waste disposal to Port Control:-
+All vessels landing waste at Lerwick Harbour (other than those with approved exemptions from the MCA) must give prior notification.
+Please refer to 'Pre-Arrival' listing under Port Information

 - where Lerwick is known to be the next port of call at 24 hours before arrival; or